heathermiller/scala-pickling/index.md

 ### #3 Using Scala-Pickling with the Standalone Scala Compiler \[Optional\]

 Also included in this archive is a standalone version of the Scala compiler which can be used with scala-pickling.
-It is located at `scala- local/bin/scalac`.
+It is located at `scala-local/bin/scalac`.
 We provide this option for those who would like to avoid the use of build tools.
 The use of the standalone compiler is completely optional.

+_Note: this requires that you first build scala-pickling with SBT as described above_

 **Example**, for a program `test.scala`: